 The installer takes care of all the prerequisites.

-After completion we can configure the Call Home feature.
+After completion, we can configure the Call Home feature.
 If you participate your configuration and usage data will periodically be sent to Citrix.
-You will be able to log in to Citrix Insight Services that I will explain in a seperate blog post.
-If you´re curious browse to https://cis.citrix.com and have a look for yourself.
+You will be able to log in to Citrix Insight Services that I will explain in a separate blog post.
+If you´re curious browse https://cis.citrix.com and have a look for yourself.

 Click I want to participate in Call Home and click CONNECT the type in your User name and Password.
 Click OK.

-If you´re connected successfully you will see a green checkmark left to the CONNECT button.
+If you´re connected successfully you will see a green checkmark left on the CONNECT button.

 Now we´re done with the installation and the next step is to click on FINISH.
 If you want to launch Studio leave the checkmark active, otherwise leave it blank.

-And with that we are done for today´s manual installation of the Citrix Delivery Controller for XenApp 7.13 on Windows Server 2016.
-I hope you found it usefull.
+And with that, we are done with today´s manual installation of the Citrix Delivery Controller for XenApp 7.13 on Windows Server 2016.
+I hope you found it useful.